niva-kanju/Build-the-basics-Shecoders/README.md

 ----
 ### Final Competition

-As a final Step, we are planning to conduct a Coding Competition in Hackerrank!!
+As a final Step, we planned to conduct a Coding Competition in Hackerrank!!

-We will provide you the details soon!!!
-Stay tuned!!!
+You can find the details and winners in -[competetion](competition.md)